 Remember to touch Jesus’s left leg on the main door of the Duomo, it brings good luck!

 Historically, Sforza Castle was the residence of the Duke of Milan.
 It’s changed hands and uses many times, and is now home to over a dozen museums.
 Make sure you visit Michelangelo’s sculpture Rondanini Pietà and the Sala delle Asse painted by Da Vinci.

 4. Galleria Vittorio Emanuele II

 Named after the first King of Italy, and home to Prada’s first ever store, the Galleria Vittorio Emanuele II is a work of art in itself.
 Wander through for a glimpse of haute couture stores, fashionable people, and beautiful glass ceilings.

-5. Try the Wine and Enjoy the View
+5. Have an Aperitivo and Enjoy the View

 Of course, try the Spritz!
 Most of the restaurants have sidewalk seating, and there are elevated terraces around the Duomo with amazing views.
 Grab a seat, a drink and some nibbles, and enjoy.
 La vita è bella!